konsumer/botmodblock/README.md

 #### todo
+-  [ ] add block factory to app as menu option (for faster building of blocks)
 -  [X] get it running as standalone app in electron
 -  [ ] as a demo implement [helperbot](https://www.npmjs.com/package/helperbot) in blocks
 -  [ ] as a demo imlement [rbot](https://github.com/rom1504/rbot) in blocks